akshayvadher/okr/readme.md

 # Todo

 - [x] Last sync persistance
+- [x] Offline tracker
 - [ ] Offline support
 - [ ] Better queue in web (remove delay)
 - [ ] Better event in server (remove polling)
 - [ ] Jotai listener to avoid code duplication
-- [ ] dynamic table naming in client
 - [ ] PgLite listener
+- [x] Using dynamic table name based on create query

+# Nice to have (not directly related to sync)
 - [x] Remove dead code
-- [ ] Using dynamic table name based on create query
 - [ ] Backend to be transactional
 - [ ] Consistency in naming (key_results vs keyResults)
+- [ ] Use go migrations instead of

 # Todo for completeness